Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: When is a semiflow surjective?

 For example, let $X=\mathbb{R}\cup\{\infty\}$ be the one-point compactification of the $1$-dimensional Euclidean space $\mathbb{R}$ (so $X$ is homeomorphic with the unit circle) and let $T=(\mathbb{R},+)$ with the usual topology.
 Define a flow on $X$ with the phase group $T$ as follows:

 If $t_n\to0$ in $T$, then $t_nx\to x$ for each $x\in X$.
 But $\ell_T(x)=\{\infty\}$ for all $x\in X$.

-\item[(b)] When $T$ is a group, an almost periodic point is always an $\ell$-recurrent point. \begin{proof} If $A$ is a syndetic subset of $T$, then $A$ is never contained in any $K\in\mathscr{K}_e$ for $T$ is non-compact. \end{proof}
+\item[(b)] When $T$ is a group, an a.p. point is always an $\ell$-recurrent point.
+Thus any minimal flow is pointwise $\ell$-recurrent. \begin{proof} If $A$ is a right-syndetic subset of $T$, then $A$ is never contained in any $K\in\mathfrak{N}_{\textit{cpt},e}$ for $T$ is non-compact. \end{proof}

-\item[(c)] More generally than the above (b), let $T$ be such that each syndetic set is not relatively compact in $T$.
-Then every almost periodic point is $\ell$-recurrent for $(T,X)$. \end{enumerate} \end{remarks}
+\item[(c)] More generally than the above (b), let $T$ be such that each right-syndetic set is not relatively compact in $T$.
+Then every a.p. point is $\ell$-recurrent for $(T,X)$. \end{enumerate} \end{remarks}

 \begin{remarks} The almost periodicity is a strong form of recurrence, yet (b) of Remark~\ref{rem3.11B} is false in general if $T$ is \textit{not} a group, even for semiflows on compact metric spaces with no isolated points.
 Let's construct such an example as follows. \begin{enumerate} \item[(1)] Let $Y$ be a locally compact, non-compact, Polish space with no isolated points like $Y=\mathbb{R}^d$; and let $T=\{e\}\cup Y$, where $e=id_Y\colon y\mapsto y$ is the identity self-map of $Y$ and for every $t\in T$ with $t\not=e$ let $t\colon y\mapsto t$ of $Y$ into $Y$ be the constant map.
 Then $T$ is a locally compact, non-compact, $\sigma$-compact (in fact separable), and non-abelian topological subsemigroup of $C(Y,Y)$ under the topology defined by the way: for every net $\{t_n\}$ in $T$,